 The False Claims Act and similar state statutes provide significant financial rewards to whistleblowers who expose fraud against government agencies or programs.

-We know the courage it takes to enter the turbulent waters of facing down government fraud.
+We know the courage it takes to enter the turbulent waters of facing down fraud against the government.
 Our national Qui Tam / Whistleblower team has the expertise, foresight, and experience to navigate a course to the best possible outcome.
-We are not easily deterred and will go to extraordinary measures to Take A Stand in the journey to justice.
+We are not easily deterred and will fo to extraordinary measures to Take A Stand in the journey to justice.
 Contact Halunen Law today for a free consultation to discuss your potential whistleblower case.

 The Federal False Claims Act and similar state statutes provide significant financial rewards to whistleblowers who expose fraud against government agencies or programs.
 The False Claims Act also makes it illegal to retaliate against whistleblowers.

 In a successful case, whistleblowers (called “relators”) are typically entitled to anywhere from 15 to 30 percent of the amount recovered by the government.
 This amount can be significant because a defendant found guilty of fraud must pay three times the government’s losses, additional penalties, and attorney’s fees for the case.
 For example, in a case involving false billing for work on helicopters, the federal government recovered $150 million and the whistleblower received $22.5 million.